About Ladybugs and Ladybug Larvae

-As a Garden State resident, you’re familiar with the various insects that plague the area.
-Some of them eat harmful bugs and greatly benefit your lawn and garden.
-However, many insects you see are pests and can infest your home.
+As a Garden State resident, you’re probably familiar with the various insects that plague the area.
+Not all bugs are bad.
+Some of them such as ladybugs eat harmful bugs and can greatly benefit your lawn and garden.
+However, there are imposter insects that look like our ladybug friends who often trick people into thinking they are a safe addition to cultivated green spaces.
+Knowing how to recognize all stages of a ladybug from the egg stage to ladybug larvae to adult can go a long way in protecting your hard work.

 Images of bespeckled ladybugs have graced literature, art, and jewelry for centuries.
 Ladybugs are small beetles belonging to the coleoptera order and in the coccinellidae family.
 They also have characteristics like two sets of wings that make them true bugs.

 Entomologists say ladybugs may have been on the earth before dinosaurs appeared.
 They live in places all around the globe, except in extreme deserts and arctic climates.
-Since they often feed on smaller insects, ladybugs migrate to wherever the food is plentiful.
+Since they often feed on smaller insects like aphids, ladybugs migrate to wherever the food is plentiful—often your very own garden.

-There are approximately 5,000 ladybug species worldwide, with at least 450 natives to North America.
-Scientists further estimate that 150 ladybug species call the United States home.
+There are approximately 5,000 ladybug species worldwide, with at least 450 native to North America.
+Scientists further estimate that 400 of them call the United States home.

 Physical Characteristics